 MAKE SURE THAT THE SEED ENVELOPES DO NOT LEAK!
 Many seeds are lost from packets that are not properly sealed, especially from the corners of the envelope.
 Fold down the flap an extra ¼ inch (6mm) to completely seal the opening and fold tape over the bottom corners to ensure the seeds cannot leak out of the envelope.

-PRINT IN EASILY READABLE, GOOD-SIZED LETTERS on OUTSIDE of each packet: the botanical name with genus and species (no abbreviation of genus); collection site and country (if wild collected); color and height (if unusual).
+PRINT IN EASILY READABLE, GOOD-SIZED LETTERS on the OUTSIDE (not inside) of each packet: the botanical name with genus and species (no abbreviation of genus); collection site and country (if wild collected); color and height (if unusual).
 Your name (and country if outside the U.S.) is required on every seed envelope.

 If seeds are very moist, particularly aroids, Paeonia, Acanthus, and Iris, enclose the packet separately in plastic to prevent the moisture from ruining the rest of the seeds.
 You may remove the “tails” of seeds such as Clematis and Pulsatilla, and the “tufts” on seeds such as those found in the Aster or Milkweed families.

-Fern spores and dust-like seed should be divided into individual packets by the donor, as the seeds are so small and difficult to package.
-The individual packets should be small enough to fit inside the glassines used for distribution, about 1 inch/ 2.5 cm square; folded foil or waxed paper work well.
+Fern spores and dust-like seeds should be divided into individual packets by the donor, as the seeds are so small and difficult to package.
+The individual packets should be small enough to fit inside the glassines used for distribution, about 1 inch/ 2.5 cm square; folded foil or waxed paper works well.

 SEED DONATION FORM

-The Seed Donation Form is included with the Donation Instructions insert in the Summer issue of the Rock Garden Quarterly or click on Donation Form PDF to access the form which can be filled in online, printed out and sent in with your seed donation.
-You can also download the PDF to your computer to fill in, print out and save a copy for your records.
+The Seed Donation Form is included with the Donation Instructions insert in the Summer issue of the Rock Garden Quarterly or click on the Donation Form PDF to access the form which can be filled in online (use your tab key to move from one field to the next), printed out, and sent in with your seed donation.
+You can also download the PDF to your computer to fill in, print out, and save a copy for your records.
 If you are unable to print out the PDF file contact us for a different version or you may enclose a clearly written or typed alphabetical list of the seeds you are sending (clearly marking if garden- or wild-collected), along with your name and mailing address.
 Including your email address on your donation form will help the Intake Manager if she needs to contact you about your donation.

-Canadian and overseas members: if you are not using the NARGS donation form, please write “Unless otherwise stated, all seed originated in the donor’s country” at the top of your list of seed donations; it is required for the USDA Plant Inspection.
-List all the seed that you are sending.
-Any seed that is not listed on the donation form will not be allowed entry and could delay the entire shipment beyond our seed list deadline.
-In addition, the seed of genera that are on the CITES or ESA list must include the full name of the species to indicate that it is not a restricted species.
+Canadian and overseas members: if you are not using the NARGS donation form, please write “Unless otherwise stated, all seed is of cultivated origin within the donor’s country” at the top of your list of seed donations; it is required for the USDA Plant Inspection.
+List ALL the seeds that you are sending.
+Any seed not listed on the donation form will not be allowed entry and could delay the entire shipment beyond our seed list deadline.
+In addition, the seed of any genera on the CITES or ESA list must include the full name of the species to indicate that it is not a restricted species.

 HOW TO SEND SEED

-Place securely sealed seed envelopes and completed Donation Form in a padded mailing envelope or box.
-If using regular mail envelope, be sure to wrap the seed packets within plenty of padding inside the mailing envelope; postal sorting machines will crush seeds that are not well protected, making them unusable.
+Place securely sealed seed packets and the completed Donation Form in a padded mailing envelope or box.
+If using a regular mail envelope, be sure to wrap the seed packets with plenty of padding inside the mailing envelope; postal sorting machines will crush seeds that are not well protected, making them unusable.

 >>>FOR US MEMBERS: